Before You Buy

 Step 2: Search by Parcel Number

-Enter the parcel number (APN) in the search field and click "Search."
 Look for terms like "zoning," "land use," "land use code," or "zone designation."
 The zoning code will usually appear as a short abbreviation like "R-1" (residential), "AG" (agricultural), or "C-2" (commercial).

 Step 3: Decode the Zoning Code

-Once you have the zoning designation, search Google for "[County Name] zoning code [your code]".
-This will usually bring up the county's zoning ordinance document listing every permitted use, conditional use, and prohibited use under that classification.
+For example: "Costilla County zoning code Residential."
+This will usually bring up the county's zoning ordinance document or a summary page that lists every permitted use, conditional use, and prohibited use under that classification.

 Step 4: Check the GIS Map for Visual Context

-Many counties offer a GIS (Geographic Information System) map where you can see zoning boundaries overlaid on the map.
-This shows you not just your parcel's zoning but what surrounds it.
-Search for "[County Name] GIS map" and look for a layer toggle for "zoning" or "land use."
+Many counties also offer a GIS (Geographic Information System) map where you can see zoning boundaries overlaid on the map.
+This is helpful because it shows you not just your parcel's zoning but what surrounds it.

 How to Check Property Zoning by Phone (Free Method)

-If the county does not have online zoning information, or if you want to double-check what you found online, call the county's Planning and Zoning Department directly.
-Have your parcel number ready and ask these five questions:
+If the county does not have online zoning information, or if you want to double-check what you found online, call the county's "Planning and Zoning Department" directly.

 1. "What is the zoning classification for parcel number [your APN]?"